strongloop/strong-supervisor/README.md

     set-size <N>           set cluster size to N workers stop                   stop, shutdown all workers and stop controller restart                restart, restart all workers
-    objects-start <T>      start tracking objects on T, a worker ID or process PID objects-stop <T>       stop tracking objects on T, a worker ID or process PID disconnect             disconnect all workers
+    disconnect             disconnect all workers
     fork                   fork one worker
+    objects-start <T>      start tracking objects on T, a worker ID or process PID objects-stop <T>       stop tracking objects on T cpu-start <T>          start CPU profiling on T, a worker ID or process PID cpu-stop <T> [NAME]    stop CPU profiling on T, save as "NAME.cpuprofile"

   Options:

     -h, --help               output usage information
     -V, --version            output the version number
     -p,--path,--port <path>  name of control socket, defaults to runctl

+  Profiling:

+    Either a node cluster worker ID, or an operating system process ID can be used to identify the node instance to target to start profiling of objects or CPU.
+The special worker ID `0` can be used to identify the master.

+    Object metrics are published, see the `--metrics` option to `run`.

+    CPU profiles must be loaded into Chrome Dev Tools.
+The NAME is optional, profiles default to being named `node.<PID>.cpuprofile`.
 ```